sliced-bread/Slicedbread.CompareTo/README.md

 #### Ignoring Properties

-To ignore properties, use the `.Ignore()` method when configuring the comparison:
+To ignore properties, use the `.Ignore()` method when configuring the comparison, passing the property you wish to be ignored:

 ```csharp
 var comparisonConfig = item1.ConfigureCompareTo(item2)
    .Ignore(x => x.IgnoreMe);
 ```

-The comparison will ignore all changes to this property.
+The comparison will ignore all changes to the `IgnoreMe` property.

 You can, of course, do this on nested properties too: